All Episodes

 Never mind.

-You want to know why?
+Do you want to know why?

-Uh I have it all wrong.
+I have it all wrong.

 I'll tell you what.

-Okay, Well, go ahead and tell me why.
+Go ahead and tell me why.

-I I I uh well, no, now we're talking two different things.
+Well, no, we're talking two different things.

-You're talking a Hillary maneuver, and you might be right that Hillary is just posturing on this because you know, one day Hillary can be the victim.
+You're talking a Hillary maneuver, and you might be right that Hillary is just posturing on this because, you know, one day Hillary can be the victim.

-The next day she has a testicle lock box.
+The next day, she has a testicle lockbox.

-By the way, we got audio sub of Michelle Bernard, the independent women's voice was on with Chris Matthews talking about the testicle lockbox.
+By the way, we got audio sub of Michelle Bernard, the independent women's voice, was on with Chris Matthews talking about the testicle lockbox.

 He had no idea what it was.

-She said, Where have you been?
+She said, where have you been?

 So you could be right.